MikeDigitize/lazy/README.md

 # Lazy

-An image loading, event driven class supporting deferral of image loading to a developer specified time.
+An image loading, event driven class supporting deferral of image loading to a user specified time.

 ## How it works